Only when she decides over her body, her life, her future can the world move forward.

 At Marie Stopes International we promise to be bold and do all we can to protect women’s access to basic and life-saving reproductive healthcare.
 We will not look away from abortion, and we will not turn our back on the women who need it.
 We will continue to work hard to ensure a woman’s right to bodily autonomy and protect each and every woman's right to choose when or whether to have children.

 Every woman we serve has her own story, her own struggles and her own successes.
-Today, on the first ever SheDecides Day we want to highlight some of the incredibly strong women we have met, whose stories linger with us and whose lives have been changed by access to or lack of access to contraception and safe abortion.
+Today, we want to highlight some of the incredibly strong women we have met, whose stories linger with us and whose lives have been changed by access to or lack of access to contraception and safe abortion.

-Because every single one of them matters and every single one of them has an incredible story to tell.
+Because every single one of them matters and every single one of them has their own story to tell.

 Happy is 18 years old and exudes a confidence well beyond her age.